merkle-open/NitroNet/docs/additional-arguments.md

 As the introduction of this feature changes the behaviour of previous versions, a multiple flags have been added to enable and steer this feature via the already known nitronet-config.json file explained in [Configuration](configuration.md).

 By default or if not present, the feature is disabled.
-This is equal as setting literalParsingMode to none and additionalArgumentsOnlyComponents to false.
+This is equal as setting additionalArgumentsParsingMode to none and additionalArgumentsOnlyComponents to false.

 <table>
     <tr>